Gal-Y/Carnation-Joy-Website/Documentation/LEARNINGS.md

 - Understanding the different databases AWS Offers and picking the best one for this project case
 - Learnt how to deploy the package locally to lambda as editing in lambda's editor did not work
 - best practise without AWS CLI is to do everything locally deploy it and test it
+- learnt how to use s3 bucket to host a static website

 ## Final Thoughts